Madhava Perumal temple, Mylapore: Worship practices and festivals

-During the Magam day of the Tamil month Maasi, the festival deity of Madha Perumal is taken in a float in temple tank.
+During the Magam day of the Tamil month Maasi, the festival deity of Madhava Perumal is taken in a float in temple tank.
 During the subsequent days, the festival deities of Peyalvar is taken in the float.
 The festival is one of the major festivals of the temple, which was not celebrated for a decade before 2011.
 It is believed that all the rivers converge in the tank during the auspicious day.
 The annual festival, Brahmostavam, of the temple is celebrated during the Tamil month of Chittirai (March - April).